vectordotdev/vector/docs/specs/buffer.md

 **Extends the [EventsDropped event].**

 *All buffers* that can drop events MUST emit a `BufferEventsDropped` event in accordance with the [EventsDropped event] requirements.
-Because buffers cannot unintentionally drop data, the `intentional` properly is not requiers and all dropped data should be considered unintentional.

 [Error event]: instrumentation.md#Error
 [EventsDropped event]: instrumentation.md#EventsDropped